British High Commissioner to Fiji

 To book an appointment for consular service, please email firstname.lastname@example.org

-For information on how to apply for your first passport or renew an existing passport, please visit the overseas passport section of this website.
-Please note that our embassy or consulate-general cannot deal with individual enquiries about passport applications.
+For information on how to apply for your first passport or renew an existing one, please visit the overseas passport section of this website.
+Please note the High Commission no longer handles passport applications.

-All applications for naturalisation, registration or renunciation of British citizenship are handled by the UK Border Agency.
-Our consulates cannot handle individual enquiries about citizenship or nationality.
+All applications for naturalisation, registration or renunciation of British citizenship are handled by UK Visas & Immigration.

 Registering a birth or death